Tied-Lora: Enhancing parameter efficiency of LoRA with weight tying: Abstract

 \section{Abstract}

-We propose \tiedlora, a simple paradigm utilizes weight tying and selective training to further increase parameter efficiency of the Low-rank adaptation (LoRA) method.
-Our investigations include all feasible combinations parameter training/freezing in conjunction with weight tying to identify the optimal balance between performance and the number of trainable parameters.
-Through experiments covering a variety of tasks and two base language models, we provide analysis revealing trade-offs between efficiency and performance.
-Our experiments uncovered a particular \tiedlora configuration that stands out by demonstrating comparable performance across several tasks while employing only 13~\% percent of parameters utilized by the standard LoRA method.
+We introduce \tiedlora, a novel paradigm leveraging weight tying and selective training to enhance the parameter efficiency of Low-rank Adaptation (LoRA).
+Our exploration encompasses different plausible combinations of parameter training and freezing, coupled with weight tying, aimed at identifying the optimal trade-off between performance and the count of trainable parameters.
+Across $5$ diverse tasks and two foundational language models with different parameter counts, our experiments provide comprehensive insights into the inherent trade-offs between efficiency and performance.

+Our findings reveal a specific \tiedlora~configuration that distinguishes itself by showcasing comparable performance to LoRA across multiple tasks while utilizing only a fraction of the parameters employed by the standard LoRA method, particularly at elevated ranks.
+This underscores the efficacy of \tiedlora~in achieving impressive results with significantly reduced model complexity.